Adopting A Cocker Spaniel - Pros and Cons?

 • Your adult cocker spaniel will be fully grown, so what you see is what you get in terms of size, colouring, and temperament.
 With a puppy, he's not the finished article, and his appearance is likely to change over time.

 • An older dog arrives 'ready trained' and is more likely to know how to behave well in our human world.
-The dog will have already been socialized and will be used to handling lots of different situations.
-They will be confident around people (including children), other dogs and will be used to loud noises and many other stressful situations.
+The dog will have already been socialized and be used to handling many different situations.

 • They've been through the 'puppy stages', so you will avoid the stresses (yours!) of the puppy biting and chewing stage, meaning your new slippers will be safe!